 - Baby should be placed to sleep on his back, on a firm mattress with tight fitting sheets.

-- Do not have loose pillows or blankets near his baby’s face.
+- Do not have loose pillows or blankets near the baby’s face.

 - Leave no space between the mattress and the wall where baby could roll into and get stuck.